Spot Trading vs Perpetual Futures Trading: What Every Crypto Exchange Founder Needs to Know

 Which Is Better For Traders?
 Use-Case-Based Guidance

 - Beginners: Start with spot trading.
 It’s simple, with no risk of liquidation or margin calls.
 You get real ownership, ideal for straightforward buy-and-hold strategies.
+So for perpetual vs spot, beginners should start with spot.

 - Hedgers (Institutions, Miners, Funds): Perpetual futures are best here.
 They allow locking in profits and reducing downside risks by shorting futures against spot holdings.
 This avoids selling the actual assets.